Panda-xXD/peer-skill-swap/README.md

 ## About The Project

-Peer Skill Swap is a web application designed to facilitate skill exchange between users.
-Whether you want to teach or learn a new skill, this platform helps you connect with peers who share your interests.
+Peer Skill Swap is an innovative platform designed to foster a community where individuals can exchange skills and knowledge directly with one another.
+In today’s fast-paced world, learning new skills and sharing expertise often comes with barriers like cost, accessibility, or finding the right mentor.
+This project aims to break down those barriers by enabling peer-to-peer learning in an intuitive and collaborative environment.
 ---

 ## Features